sahasatvik/typst-theorems/manual_examples.typ

   base_level: 1,
   stroke: rgb("#68ff68") + 1pt
 )

 #definition(name: "Prime numbers")[
-  A natural number is called a _prime number_ if it is greater than $1$ and cannot be written as the product of two smaller natural numbers.
+  A natural number is called a _prime number_ if it is greater than $1$ and cannot be written as the product of two smaller natural numbers. <prime>
 ]

 #definition(name: "Composite numbers")[